soxueren/atsd/api/data/series/examples/query-entity-array.md

-# Series Query: Unknown tag returns warning
+# Series Query: Entity Array

 ## Description

-Query data for multiple defined entities.
+Query data for multiple entities.

 The response contains multiple separate series for each entity, including entities without data in the specified timespan.